blackcub3s/blackcub3s/README.md

 # 👨‍💻 Welcome to My GitHub Profile!

 I'm a software developer with a Master’s degree (MSc) focused on data science, coming from a career change.
-I am currently finishing my web development applications degree.
-I have experience across various academic domains that I highlight throughout my programming projects in this repository, which mainly belone to one or several of these areas:
+I am currently finishing my web development applications degree (DAW) and I have experience across various academic domains, which mainly belong to one or several of these areas:

 - ⚙️ **Back-End Development:** Recently acquired expertise in Spring Boot and MySQL, gained through both my CFGS studies and self-directed learning.
 - 📊 **Data Science & Machine Learning:** Practical experience obtained during my MSc program and through professional projects.